yosko/ecomic/README.md

 },
 ```

 In this example, this sprout is a head.
 Its visual representation is a 26 pixel square and it appears on the "bits" image at {0,23}.
 Its anchor will be {13,23}, which will be at the horizontal center (13 = 26/2) and almost at the bottom (23 on 26): it is the neck.

 This head has a link to a **MOUTH** (the template for a mouth).
 Note that it is not indicated here which mouth.
 It is just a link to *a* mouth.
 The link between the mouth and the head will be at {0,-1}, which is relative to the head anchor: the mouth will be 1 pixel above the neck.

-Templates
+Sprout Templates
 -----
-When applyling an actor's state, it is based on a template, which is a list of sprout keys.
-For each sprout key,
-the following can be defined (all optional):
+When applyling an actor's state, it is based on a sprout template, which is a list of sprout keys.
+For each sprout key, the following can be defined (all optional):

 * ```sproutName```: a specific sprout.
 * ```offsetx```: apply an horizontal offest to sprout key position.